WATCH: Huge whale sharks swim up to boat off of Florida

-ANNA MARIA ISLAND, Fla.
-(WFLA) — A group fishing off the coast of Florida’s Anna Maria Island on Thursday were treated to quite a sight when several whale sharks approached their boat.
+ANNA MARIA ISLAND, FL (WFLA) — A group fishing off the coast of Florida’s Anna Maria Island on Thursday were treated to quite a sight when several whale sharks approached their boat.

 Noah Gunn, who captured the video Thursday afternoon and sent it to WFLA, said his group spotted three whale sharks while they were fishing off Anna Maria Island north.
 Gunn said the sharks swam right up to the boat to check the group out.